RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

 ::

-  cd /data/pytorch/
-  python tools/amd_build/build_amd.py
+  python3 tools/amd_build/build_amd.py

 6. Build and install pytorch:

-Unless you are running a gfx900/Vega10-type GPU (MI25, Vega56, Vega64,...), explicitly export the GPU architecture to build for, e.g.: export HCC_AMDGPU_TARGET=gfx906
+By default pytorch is built for all supported AMD GPU targets like gfx803/gfx900/gfx906/gfx908 (MI25, MI50, MI60, MI100, ...)
+This can be overwritten using
+export PYTORCH_ROCM_ARCH=gfx803;gfx900

 then
 ::

-  USE_ROCM=1 MAX_JOBS=4 python setup.py install --user
+  USE_ROCM=1 MAX_JOBS=4 python3 setup.py install --user

 UseMAX_JOBS=n to limit peak memory usage.
 If building fails try falling back to fewer jobs.
 4 jobs assume available main memory of 16 GB or larger.